qbrak/old-gazeek-github-io/metrics.md

 1. Show in which way the funcion $d:\mathbb{R}\times \mathbb{R} \rightarrow [0, +\infty]$, $d(x,y)=|x-y|^2$ even though is not a metric, does "act" like a metric in some sense.
 2. Explore ways in which we can play with metric-like functions to achieve a better separation of things we care about (increase their distance). - is this a thing?
 Maybe something about manipulating metrics to give different weight to things we care about more.

 ## Metrics

-Metrics are functions that tell us about the distance between different objects.
+Metrics are one of the first distance functions that we are introduced to in the study of math.
+They do lead to very pretty theoremsthat Metrics are functions that tell us about the distance between different objects.
 There are additional properties added to the metrics to

 In information theory we might use metrics or other distance measures to describe how far objects are from each other[^2].